chaos-mesh/website/versioned_docs/version-2.1.1/simulate-jvm-application-chaos-in-physical-nodes.md

 Attack jvm successfully, uid: bbe00c57-ac9d-4113-bf0c-2a6f184be261
 ```

-### Simulate the scenario of modifying return values of a method using command-line mode
+### Modify return values of a method using command-line mode

-#### Commands for simulating the scenario of modifying return values of a method
+#### Commands for modifying return values of a method

+To see the usage and configuration items of the command that modifies return values of a method, run the following command:

 ```bash
 chaosd attack jvm return --help